 When choosing a campsite, only drive on established roads, camp in existing spots that have already been camped in, and avoid trampling vegetation.
-If you don’t have a bathroom in your van, brush up on Leave No Trace principles for the desert, which suggest digging a cathole 4-6” deep for your human waste.
+If you don’t have a bathroom in your van, brush up on Leave No Trace principles for the desert, which suggest digging a cathole 4-6” deep for your human waste (Read: "How to Poop in the Outdoors").
 Always pack out your used toilet paper, as well as your other garbage and microtrash you might find at your campsite.

 Another principle of Leave No Trace is to leave any natural or archeological objects you might find.
 Utah is home to eight distinct tribal nations, including the Ute, Diné (Navajo), Paiute, Goshute and Shoshone.
 Tens of thousands of archeological sites exist in Utah, and if you happen to come across any archeological artifacts, don’t touch anything and leave things as you find them.
 Keep in mind that it’s illegal to disturb archeological sites or to remove artifacts, and the oils on your skin can also cause permanent damage, so enjoy with your eyes only.

 Utah is very hot in the summer, and if you’re like most van lifers, you probably don’t have AC.
 If you are traveling with a pet, I’d highly recommend avoiding Southern Utah in July and August.
 If you choose to visit Utah in summer, I suggest bringing some sort of shade structure, and consider visiting higher elevation areas where it’s cooler.